wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gba.md

 The _Pokémon FireRed/LeafGreen_ GBA remakes included an official Wireless Adapter that finally got rid of the Link Cable, allowing players to catch 'em all without catching each other.
 More than thirty players could simultaneously join a lobby to battle or trade.
 In the end, only a few games supported Wireless play, since it was released in 2004, the same year as the Nintendo DS launched.
 Many accessories, including this one, were incompatible with the smaller Game Boy Micro.

-\marginfig{ch-handheld-gba/wireless.jpg}{If you squint your eyes, the Wireless Adapter even looks like a Pokémon. }{.}
+\marginfig{ch-handheld-gba/wireless.jpg}{If you squint your eyes, the Wireless Adapter even looks like a Pokémon.}{.}

 A successor to the SNES' Super Game Boy called the _Game Boy Player_ allowed you to play GB, GBC, and GBA games on your GameCube[^gbagc].
 Some games even provided force feedback through the GameCube controllers.
 The _Nintendo GameCube Game Boy Advance Cable_ was an equally impressive way to connect the GBA to the GC, allowing you to play minigames or even use the GBA as an extra screen for a second player.